taddallas/LabNotebook/about.md

 This blog was created on the [Jekyll](http://jekyllrb.com) platform, templating from [Hyde](http://hyde.getpoole.com),and hosted on [GitHub](https://github.com/taddallas).

 Have questions or suggestions?
-Feel free to contact us, or report an issue on Github.
+Feel free to contact me, or report an issue on Github.

 Thanks for reading!